cortexproject/cortex/docs/configuration/config-file-reference.md

     [default_validity: <duration> | default = 0s]

     background:
-      # How many goroutines to use to write back to memcache.
+      # How many goroutines to use to write back to cache.
-      # CLI flag: -frontend.memcache.write-back-goroutines
+      # CLI flag: -frontend.cache.write-back-goroutines
       [writeback_goroutines: <int> | default = 10]

       # How many key batches to buffer for background write-back.
-      # CLI flag: -frontend.memcache.write-back-buffer
+      # CLI flag: -frontend.cache.write-back-buffer
       [writeback_buffer: <int> | default = 10000]

     # The memcached_config block configures how data is stored in Memcached (ie.